 To statistically analyze the results, the following points should be considered.
 First, the response variable, i.e., proportions of fixations, is both below and above bounded (between 0 and 1), which will follow a multinomial distribution rather than a normal distribution.
 Henceforth, traditional statistical methods based on normal distribution such as t-test, ANOVA, and linear (mixed-effect) models10, cannot be directly utilized until the proportions have been transformed to unbounded variables such as with empirical logit formula11 or have been replaced with unbounded dependent variables such as Euclidean distance12.
 Statistical techniques that do not require the assumption of normal distribution such generalized linear (mixed-effect) models13 can also be used.
 Second, to explore the changing trajectory of the observed effect, a variable denoting the time-series has to be added into the model.
-The variable is originally an eye-tracker’s sampling points realigned to the onset of the language input.
-Since the changing trajectory is typically not linear, a high-order polynomial function of the time-series is normally added into a (generalized) linear (mixed-effect) model, i.e., growth curve analyses14.
-Furthermore, participants’ eye positions in the current sampling point is highly dependent on the previous sampling point, especially when the recording frequency is high, resulting in the problem of autocorrelation.
-To reduce the autocorrelation between the adjacent sampling points, the original data are often down-sampled or binned.
+This time-series variable is originally the eye-tracker’s sampling points realigned to the onset of the language input.
+Since the changing trajectory typically is not linear, a high-order polynomial function of the time-series is normally added into the (generalized) linear (mixed-effect) model, i.e., growth curve analyses14.
+Furthermore, participants’ eye positions in the current sampling point is highly dependent on previous sampling point(s), especially when the recording frequency is high, resulting in the problem of autocorrelation.
+To reduce the autocorrelation between the adjacent sampling points, original data are often down-sampled or binned.
 In recent years, the generalized additive mixed effect models (GAMM) have also been used to tackle the autocorrelated errors12,15,16.
 The width of bins varies among different studies, ranging from several milliseconds to several hundred milliseconds.
-The narrowest bin a study can use is restricted by the sampling rate of the eye tracker used in the study.
+The narrowest bin a study can choose is restricted by the sampling rate of the eye tracker used in the specific study.
 For example, if an eye tracker has a sampling rate of 500 Hz, then the width of the time window cannot be smaller than 2 ms = 1000/500.
-As we described earlier, the trajectory analysis informs the researcher whether the effect observed on the coarse-grain level is linear with respect to the changing of the time, but the trajectory analysis does not show when the observed effect begins to emerge and how long the observed effect lasts.
-To determine the temporal position where the observed difference starts to diverge, and to the duration of the temporal period that the observed effect lasts, a statistic analysis has to be repeatedly applied to each time bin.
 Third, when a statistical analysis is repeatedly applied to each time bin of the periods of interest, the familywise error induced from these multiple comparisons should be tackled.
-The familywise error will not disappear as long as multiple comparisons have been conducted, no matter what the statistical method is.
-This familywise error is traditionally corrected with Bonferroni adjustment17.
+As we described earlier, the trajectory analysis informs the researcher whether the effect observed on the coarse-grain level is linear with respect to the changing of the time, but does not show when the observed effect begins to emerge and how long the observed effect lasts.
+To determine the temporal position when the observed difference starts to diverge, and to figure out the duration of the temporal period that the observed effect lasts, a statistic analysis has to be repeatedly applied to each time bin.
+These multiple comparisons will introduce the so-called familywise error, no matter what statistical method is used.
+The familywise error is traditionally corrected with Bonferroni adjustment17.
 Recently, a method called nonparametric permutation test originally used in neuroimaging filed18 has been applied to the visual word paradigm19 to control for the familywise error.